Call +44(0)161 941 4000

 This case shows how important it is, prior to changing or expanding the use of a site, to consider any restrictive covenants that may affect the title to a property or be contained in a lease, as well as any limitations of any easements that the property enjoys, such as a right of way.

-if you have any more questions regarding the right of way on a property or if you would like further information on how we can help, please do not hesitate to contact a member of our real estate team on 0161 941 4000 or via email.
+if you have any more questions regarding the right of way on a property or if you would like further information on how we can help, please contact our Commercial Property Team on 0161 941 4000 or email The Commercial Property Team.